 “Our product will biodegrade in 150 days,” said Cao.
 “Instead of having a growing problem, the problem will gradually go away.”

 This 150-day timeline is a far shorter than the usual 10 to 20 years that it takes non-biodegradable plastics to decompose.
-Before they even do, it could already cause permanent damage to the environment, which will also take years to undo, hence the need for eco-friendly solutions like Cao’s biodegradable plastic shopping bags.
+Before they even do, it could already cause permanent damage to the environment.
+All which will also take years to undo.
+So hence the need for eco-friendly solutions like Cao’s biodegradable plastic shopping bags.

-Although details are not yet finalized, Cao anticipates the startup will provide the product at a slightly higher price point than traditional plastic bags but still be a substantial savings over biodegradable options currently available.
+Although details are not yet finalized, Cao anticipates the startup will provide the product at a slightly higher price point.
+I mean more than traditional plastic bags.
+However still be a substantial savings over biodegradable options currently available.
 Several corporate retailers have already indicated interest in the bags.￼

 This higher price can also encourage companies and buyers to use shopping bags made from Calico, for instance, to their maximum potential before disposing of them.
 Simply discarding them right away won’t be cost-effective, which can foster a more eco-friendly attitude among buyers.